LucasHazardous/mongodb-tutorial/README.md

 Use provided Spring framework link to generate a template for our project.
 And add **Spring Data MongoDB** dependency.

+I recommend adding **id application'** to build.gradle as well as these lines:

+    apply plugin: 'application'
+    mainClassName = 'lucas.hazardous.mongodb_test.MongodbTestApplication'

 ### Starting MongoDB

-To start working with MongoDB we first need to launch it and for that we will use this command below:
+To start working with MongoDB we first need to create a new directory launch it and for that we will use this command below:

 ``
-C:\Program Files\MongoDB\Server\5.0\bin\mongod.exe --dbpath C:\Program Files\MongoDB\Server\5.0\data\
+C:\Program Files\MongoDB\Server\5.0\bin\mongod.exe --dbpath *path to the directory* ``
-``

 After running this command you can open MongoDB Compass and just simply click **Connect** to connect to your localhost database.